 When you appreciate passives for giving their time to respond to your survey, it creates an impression in their mind and also strengthens the scope for you to connect emotionally with your passives.
 So, you send a Personalized Post-Survey message/mail or express thanks to your passives.
 To strengthen your relations with Passives and encourage them to become Promoters, you can also lure them with a promotional badge to make them feel special.

 Identify Promoters, Passives, and Detractors with Zonka Feedback

-Zonka Feedback’s NPS Software enables you to easily create, distribute, manage, and analyze the NPS Surveys.
+Zonka Feedback’s NPS Survey enables you to easily create, distribute, manage, and analyze the NPS Surveys.
 You can deploy our NPS Tool to:

 - Customize NPS Surveys

 - Add Follow Up Question

 - Set Real-time Alerts for Team